FatemaRamadan/c201/README.md

 ### Project Name:* Gussing Game*

+I was Navigator on: (https://github.com/FatemaRamadan/c201) I was Driver on: (https://github.com/BayanKhalil/class2-201)

+i worked with bayan

+the code part she ficed for me was the 7th question in apps.js
+## she helped me fix
 This web page is for practise I made it to try out the switch statment and inclding file .